tmieno2/Econ_Trial_Design_PA/README.md

 # Instruction to reproduce the results in "paper title" published in Precision Agriculture

-This supplementary material contains the R codes to replicate the results of the simulation analysis conducted in the article.
+This repository contains the R codes to replicate the figures, tables, and the results of the simulation analysis conducted in the article.
 Please follow the steps below:

 1. Clone the repository to your computer
 2. Open the R project file Econ_Trial_Design.Rproj